Massimo Vignelli Venini Pendant Lamp

 Designers that worked for Venini are: Carlo Scarpa, Gio Ponti, Eugene Barman, Ken Scott, Banfi, Belgiojoso, Peressuti and Rogers, Fulvio Bianconi, Tobia Scarpa (son of Carlo.
 Toni Zuccheri, Tapio Wirkkala, Owe Thorssen, Brigitta Karlsson, Tina Aufiero, Gae Aulenti, Ettore Sottssass.
 Mario Bellini, Timo Sarpaneva, Fulvio Bianconi, Elena Cutolo, Giorgio Vigna.
 Emmanuel Babled, Rodolfo Dordoni, Monica Guggisberg, Alessandro Mendini, Philip Baldwin and many others.

 The company still exists and they make the most beautiful glass art.
-Off course they have a distinguished shop on the San Marco Square (Piazza San Marco) in Venice.
-A must see when you visit the town.
+Of course they have a distinguished shop on the San Marco Square (Piazza San Marco) in Venice: San Marco, 314 Piazzetta Leoncini.